schettr1/ReactAppDoctorAppointmentSchedulingSystem/README.md

-@IMPORTANT : Google Chrome and Firefox supports EcmaScript6 but IE11 does not.
-It supports only ES5.
-So using => will give Script Error in
-Internet Explorer console.
-There is not much help regarding this error on online community because IE may soon become obsolete.

 # Starting the Application
 Start Web Server (spring-boot application).
 You can access resources at http://localhost:8080/reactjs_restful/#pathname Start React application from command line using "npm start".
 It will run on http://localhost:3000/